-- Make sure the tree you choose is in scale with your home… If you have a small ranch, towering Lombardy Poplars will seem our of balance.
+- Make sure the tree you choose is in scale with your home… If you have a small ranch, towering Lombardy Poplars will seem out of balance.
+Likewise if you only use tiny trees if you have a large two story home.

 - Check before you dig… you don’t want to sever a utility line, and you definitely don’t want to place a tree right over an irrigation or sewer line.
 Nothing like those kinds of bills once the roots invade and clog your sewer system.